 You are directed to the attachment modal, listing all objects of the chosen type that you currently have access to.
 In order to attach objects, click Select next to the object.
 You can select multiple objects at once.
 When you have selected the projects to attach, click Add.

-When assets are added to a use case, they will be listed on the Assets tab with some metadata.
+When assets are added to a value tracker, they will be listed on the Assets tab with some metadata.
 Click on an individual asset name to view it in detail.
 Click the orange "X" to remove it.

-Sharing a use case does not automatically grant access to its datasets, modeling projects, deployments, model packages, custom models, and applications.
+Sharing a value tracker does not automatically grant access to its datasets, modeling projects, deployments, model packages, custom models, and applications.
 Each of these assets could have different owners as well as collaborators with different permissions.

-If you need access to assets in a shared use case, hover over the asset and click Request Access.
+If you need access to assets in a shared value tracker, hover over the asset and click Request Access.

 The Owner of the asset will receive an email notification of your request.
 While you are awaiting approval, you will see the following message when you hover over the asset:

-The Activity tab provides a way to track changes to a use case over time.
-Any action taken on a use case is recorded, along with who took the action and when it was taken.
+The Activity tab provides a way to track changes to a value tracker over time.
+Any action taken on a value tracker is recorded, along with who took the action and when it was taken.
 Navigate pages with the arrows in the top right corner.

-Each use case has three actions available: edit, share, and delete.
+Each value tracker has three actions available: edit, share, and delete.

-Select the edit icon to modify the overview page for the use case.
+Select the edit icon to modify the overview page for the value tracker.

-Select the share icon to allow other users access to the use case and assign them a role.
+Select the share icon to allow other users access to the value tracker and assign them a role.

-Select the trash icon to permanently delete a use case.
-Once deleted, the use case cannot be recovered but associated objects will persist (datasets, deployments, etc.)
+Select the trash icon to permanently delete a value tracker.
+Once deleted, the value tracker cannot be recovered, but associated objects will persist (datasets, deployments, etc.)

-In addition to the three action icons, each use case has a Comments sections, where all users who have a use case can host discussion.
-The comments supporting tagging, sending email notifications to tagged users.
+In addition to the three action icons, each value tracker has a Comments sections, where all users who have a value tracker can host discussions.
+The comments support tagging users and sending email notifications to those users.
 Comments can be edited or deleted.

-Select the Stage dropdown above the list to filter the list by the stage use cases are in.
+Select the Stage dropdown above the list to filter the list by the stage value trackers are in.
 When filtering by stage, the contents of the chart will change based on what stage you filter by.